 Congratulations!
 You did it!
 You closed your first wholesale deal!
 You are a true wholesaler now.
 You took the leap of faith into a scary entrepreneurial venture.
-All of your friends think your crazy, but you know, deep down, you have what it takes.
+All of your friends think you’re crazy, but you know, deep down, you have what it takes.
 You are going to prove them all wrong.

-Fast forward 1 year later…
+Fast forward to one year later…

 Like you, I didn’t score that $100k deal my first year.
 Or my second year.
 Or my third, fourth or fifth year…..

 I did manage to score a $40,000 assignment though!
 But it didn’t matter.